slowernews/wisdom-tldr/README.md

 How to plan: start with a vision.

-> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*
+> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*

 > *'Someone’s sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*